-“Affiliate” means contracting party’s (i.e., either Syncron or Customer) affiliated company that is: (a) controlled, directly or indirectly, by contracting party; (b) controls, directly or indirectly, the contracting party; or (c) is under common control with the contracting party, whereby “control” means the possession by virtue of ownership, directly or indirectly, of more than fifty percent (50%) of the shares of voting rights.
+“Affiliate” means an entity that is: (a) controlled, directly or indirectly, by a party to this DPA; (b) controls, directly or indirectly, a party to this DPA; or (c) is under common control with a party to this DPA, whereby “control” means the possession by virtue of ownership, directly or indirectly, of more than fifty percent (50%) of the shares of voting rights.

-“Authorized Affiliate” means any of Customer’s Affiliate(s) that (a) is permitted to use the Services pursuant to the Agreement between Customer and Syncron, but has not signed its own Agreement or purchase order with Syncron and is not a “Customer” as defined under the Agreement, and (b) is subject to the data protection laws and regulations of the European Union, the European Economic Area and/or their member states and/or the United Kingdom.
+“Authorized Affiliate” means any of Customer’s Affiliate(s) that (a) is permitted to use the Services pursuant to the Agreement between Customer and Syncron, but has not signed its own Agreement or purchase order with Syncron and is not a “Customer” as defined under the Agreement.

 “Customer Data” means what is defined in the Agreement as “Customer Data”, which may include Personal Data.